 Craftsmen created containers of precious metals, leather, and silks and decorated them with jewels and engraving.
-Jane Austen and her contemporaries would have used writing boxes, linen boxes when travelling, boxes to hold their food and drink supplies while traveling by carriage, and decorative boxes to keep letters, ribbons, gloves, hairpins etc. Boxes, Cases, and Necessaires By Suzi Love, History Notes Book 11. books2read.com/suziloveBoxesCases.Jane Austen and contemporaries used boxes of metal, leather, or silks, decorated with jewels and engraving. #Travel #JaneAusten #RegencyEra #Antiques https:/books2read.com/suziloveBoxesCases Click To Tweet
+Jane Austen and her contemporaries would have used writing boxes, linen boxes when travelling, boxes to hold their food and drink supplies while traveling by carriage, and decorative boxes to keep letters, ribbons, gloves, hairpins etc. Boxes, Cases, and Necessaires By Suzi Love, History Notes Book 11. books2read.com/suziloveBoxesCases.Jane Austen, the Bridgerton family and contemporaries used boxes of metal, leather, or silks, decorated with jewels and engraving. #Bridgerton #Travel #JaneAusten #RegencyEra #Antiques https:/books2read.com/suziloveBoxesCases Click To Tweet

 For many centuries, road travel was the main way of getting from place to place, but roads were notoriously rutted and badly maintained, especially in Britain.
 The Romans laid down the roads but they very poorly maintained through the 17th and 18th Centuries.
 It wasn’t until the 19th Century that improvements were made and rose travel opened up.

 Roman Road Construction.
 Roman roads were constructed in layers.
 Rubble, slabs of stone, pebbles and gravel, smooth paving stones.
 Average width of road was 15 to 18 feet.